Samira Ahmed (she/her)

-“As a former teacher, and now a writer and presenter, I hope to share my love of story with students and educators, and show them the magic of words and the power of their own voices.
+“As a former teacher, and now an author and presenter, I hope to share my love of story with students and educators, and show them the magic of words and the power of their own voices.
 Every child deserves to see themselves as a hero on the page–I hope to help create a world where that is possible.”

 Born in Bombay India and raised in Batavia, Illinois (Go Bulldogs!), Samira spent countless hours at the library in her small hometown nestled in an oversized armchair next to an old Victorian fireplace with her nose in an Agatha Christie novel or re-reading Little Women, hoping that Jo would somehow end up with Laurie this time.
 Samira always loved to write—especially poetry–but never actually dreamed of becoming a writer until she was an adult and an idea for a story captured her imagination and wouldn’t let go.

 She received her BA and MAT from the University of Chicago and went on to teach high school English in both the suburbs of Chicago and the New York City Public Schools.
 After she left the classroom, she worked in education non-profits, helping to create more than seventy small high schools in New York City and fought to secure billions of dollars in public school funding throughout New York State.

-These days, Samira lives in Chicago, Illinois.
+These days, Samira lives in the Midwest.
 When she’s not writing or reading, she can be found on her lifelong quest for the perfect pastry.

 Follow Samira on Twitter